• Home

 The leakage flux is a function of winding ampere-turns and the area and length of the leakage flux path.

-These can be varied at the design stage by changing the volts per turn and the geometric relationship of the windings.
+These can be varied at the design stage by changing the volts per turn and the geometric relationship of the transformer windings.

 The Effect of Higher and Lower Percentage Impedances